-Homepage » Conversion Solutions » Additional Services » CAD Conversion
+Startseite » Conversion Solutions » Additional Services » CAD Conversion

 Making CAD models accessible to everyone

 CAD systems save data in system-specific formats.
-These are frequently open format, they frequently change, and you always need the CAD system or special viewer in order to be able to view them or print them.
+These are frequently open format, they usually change, and you always need the CAD system or special viewer in order to be able to view them or print them.
 Formats of this kind are not suitable for long-term archiving.

-Many users from the fields of purchasing, manufacturing, assembly and maintenance frequently have to be provided with 2D views and printouts of the CAD models.
+Many users from the fields of purchasing, manufacturing, assembly and maintenance frequently have to be provided with 2-D views and printouts of the CAD models.
 However, these users cannot and do not have to learn how to use the expensive CAD systems that have a multitude of functions simply to receive a drawing occasionally.
-At the same time, the question is, whether you want to leave it to chance or to the actual decision of the user, as to whether they actually want to use the correct view or the actually approved version of the CAD model.
+At the same time, the question is, whether you want to leave it to chance or to the actual decision of the user, as to whether they want to use the correct view or the approved version of the CAD model.

 CAD conversion simplifies these processes in your company.
 In the scope of the conversion, informed approval processes are defined in order to create the digital paper at the requested point in time.
-This means that digital paper isn’t only a good idea for the long-term archiving, but also whenever a company requires a secured, non-changeable status of documents.
+This means that digital paper is not only a good idea for the long-term archiving, but also whenever a company requires a secured, non-changeable status of documents.

-We process the models from the leading M-CAD systems (Catia | NX | Creo | SOLIDWORKS | SOLIDEDGE | AutoCAD | Inventor | Microstation):
+We process the models from the leading M-CAD systems (CATIA | NX | Creo | SOLIDWORKS | SOLIDEDGE | AutoCAD | Inventor | MicroStation):

-Yes, the CAD is automated in order to provide the CAD model in the required format or an intermediate format.
+Yes.
+The CAD is automated in order to provide the CAD model in the required format or an intermediate format.
 Replacement applications such as CAD Viewer are not usually suitable for this task because they do not always guarantee a 100% identity to CAD.

 Remote updates were also possible outside “normal” working hours without any problems.
 It was never a problem to have direct e-mail contact with SEAL Systems.
 They helped with any kind of issue – it was great!